The Best Double Cleansing Routine For Every Skin Type, According To Experts

 Sensitive skin reacts quickly to new products or environmental changes, leading to frequent stinging, burning or redness.
 Double cleansing with products that are fragrance-free and specifically formulated for sensitive skin is important, says Dr. Ellie Rashid, consultant dermatologist and pro medical director of Klira.

-CeraVe Hydrating Cleanser, $17.99, is Dr. Rashid’s recommended second step.
+CeraVe Hydrating Cleanser, $15.99, is Dr. Rashid’s recommended second step.
 Ingredients include hyaluronic acid, which helps keep moisture under lock and key, while ceramides reinforce the skin barrier.
-She has another top tip: “People with sensitive skin types should always cleanse with lukewarm water, since hot water can strip the skin of natural oils and dilate blood vessels, leading to inflammation and discomfort,” she adds.
+Another hot tip from her: “People with sensitive skin types should always cleanse with lukewarm water, since hot water can strip the skin of natural oils and dilate blood vessels, leading to inflammation and discomfort.”
 Post-cleanse, Dr. Rashid says it’s best to pat your skin dry with a soft towel and to avoid excessive scrubbing, which will only worsen sensitivity.

 Other gentle cleansers we love